Eczbek/xieite/docs/namespaces/algorithms/group.md

 &nbsp;

 ## Description
-Groups elements of a `std::vector` into a `std::unordered_map`, of which the keys' type depends on the return type of the callback provided.
+Groups elements of a range into a `std::unordered_map` of `std::vector`s of iterators, of which the keys' type depends on the return type of the callback provided.

 &nbsp;